DanielBMarkham/Info-Ops/manuscript/chapter4.md

 So you ask the local college to produce a report on weasel farming.
 You have no experience at all with any of this and any kind of information is useful.
 Keep it high-level, kids.

 You get several reports back.
 There's a report on how to run a farm.
 That's useful, since you've never done that before.
-There's a report on how to fun a mammal farm, which is quite different than a agriculture farm.
+There's a report on how to run a mammal farm, which is quite different than a agriculture farm.
 Also very useful.

 One report could be considered a parent of the next one.
 Farming is an abstract version of mammal farming.
 Mammal farming is an abstract version of weasel farming.